 Symptoms Of A Bad Throttle Position Sensor

-The symptoms of a faulty throttle pot can be many and varied, and just because one vehicle feels a certain way, it doesn’t necessarily translate that another will feel the same.
+The symptoms of a faulty throttle pot can be many and varied.
+Just because one vehicle feels a certain way, it doesn’t necessarily translate that another will feel the same.

 A Slow Or ‘Lazy Pedal’

-Quite often, the first signs of a faulty TPS could be a delay in-between you pushing the accelerator and the engine actually responding, or you taking your foot off the gas and the engine slowing.
+Quite often, the first signs of a faulty TPS could be a delay in-between you pushing the accelerator and the engine actually responding, or you take your foot off the gas and the engine slows.

-A ‘missing’ engine refers to how it’s running – usually from a misfire – so the engine isn’t running smoothly, this could be accompanied by some pops and bangs through the intake or exhaust, although they’re not common.
+A ‘missing’ engine refers to how it’s running.
+It’s usually from a misfire if the engine isn’t running smoothly.
+It could be accompanied by some pops and bangs through the intake or exhaust, but they’re not common.

 Complete Failure (Inc Shutdown)

-Some cars (in theory) can still run when the TPS has failed completely, although only at tickover speeds, while others will fail to start due to the ECU not knowing what’s being demanded, almost like a failsafe.
+Some cars (in theory) can still run when the TPS has failed completely.
+However, only a tick over speeds.
+Others will fail to start due to the ECU not knowing what’s being demanded, almost like a failsafe.

 Checking The TPS

-Of course, in an ideal world, a little message will come up on your dash and tell you that your TPS has failed, but that’s never going to happen, the best you can hope for is that the ‘Check Engine’ light illuminates, but that gives you no further information whatsoever – a good technician may be able to diagnose or eliminate problems from that, but realistically, you need an automotive diagnostics machine or code reader.
+Of course, in an ideal world, a little message will come up on your dash and tell you that your TPS has failed.
+But, that’s never going to happen.
+The best you can hope for is that the ‘Check Engine’ light illuminates.
+Unfortunately, that gives you no further information whatsoever.
+A good technician may be able to diagnose or eliminate problems from that.
+But, realistically, you need an automotive diagnostics machine or code reader.

 Most home mechanics aren’t in the position to buy a full diagnostic machine on the off chance that they may need it once or twice.
 They can be very expensive, but it isn’t all bad news.
 Basically, if your car is new enough to have a modern fuel injection system fitted, it should also have the capability for OBD – On Board Diagnostics.